garciamoramc/games-react/README.md

 # React Games Hub

 This project is a platform to practice and enjoy different mini-games implemented using React.
-It is designed to help developers become familiar with React Router routes and navigation menu creation, while also providing entertainment for users.
+It is primarily intended for educational purposes and serves as a practical exercise for React Router routes and navigation menu creation.

 ### Project Overview
 The page consists of three different mini-games: